otodockal/ngx-van/README.md

 ## CSS

--   CSS for mobile nav only.
+-   Required CSS for mobile navigation styling
--   Add snippet to style.scss.
-It has to be declared in the global scope.
+-   Add the following snippet to your global `styles.scss` file
--   Change styling according to your preferences.
+-   Customize the styles to match your design system

 ```scss
 .ngx-van-mobile {